Washington, DistrictofColumbia – August 5, 2012

 After breakfast, reading the Sunday newspaper, and cleaning up, I decided to head to the Hirshhorn Museum.
-It is one of the Smithsonian museums so it has free entry.
+It is one of the Smithsonian museums, so it has free entry.
 What a wonderful museum!
-It is nowhere near as crowded as the Air and Space museum (which is directly east) or the Natural History museum.
-It houses works by such well known artists as Andy Warhol, Frank Lloyd Wright, Joan Miro, Henri Matisse, Auguste Rodin, and of course my favorite, Pablo Picasso.
+It is nowhere near as crowded as the Air and Space Museum (which is directly east) or the Natural History Museum.
+It houses works by such well-known artists as Andy Warhol, Frank Lloyd Wright, Joan Miro, Henri Matisse, Auguste Rodin, and of course my favorite, Pablo Picasso.

 I came up from the Smithsonian Metro stop and walked the 300 or 400 meters to the museum.
 After getting my bag checked, I decided to go up to the top floor and work my way back down.
-Each floor is circular with exhibits along the outer and inner portions.
+Each level is circular with exhibits along the outer and inner portions.
 That makes it very easy for one to see each item exhibited on each floor.

 In the adjoining room was Flowers by Andy Warhol.
 He is not one of my favorites; but, how often does one see a Warhol original?

 I was surprised to see two windows done by Frank Lloyd Wright.
-I really appreciate his architectural style, so seeing those was quite a treat.
+I appreciate his architectural style, so seeing those was quite a treat.
 The title of the windows was Composition in Light: Window from the Coonley Playhouse.
 His design vision was striking.

-Of course I had to include a photograph of Woman (Personage) by Joan Miro since he was a Spanish artist.
+Of course, I had to include a photograph of Woman (Personage) by Joan Miro since he was a Spanish artist.
 It was not my favorite work, but he was from Spain.

 The exhibit by Jesus Rafael Soto, Blue Penetrable BBL was the most interactive display in the entire museum.
-It consisted of multiple strands of some sort of blue plastic string.
+It consisted of multiple strands of some blue plastic string.
 It was perfectly OK to walk through the exhibit and experience the work from the inside out.

-Several rooms later I stumbled across two works by Pablo Picasso, Woman with Baby Carriage and Head of a Woman.
+Several rooms later, I stumbled across two works by Pablo Picasso, Woman with Baby Carriage and Head of a Woman.
 While in Spain I became more and more enthralled with Picasso.
 I was surprised to see two of his bronze works on display.

-After a quick stop at the gift shop I went outside to enjoy the fountain.
+After a quick stop at the gift shop, I went outside to enjoy the fountain.
 There were 12 works by Ai Weiwei placed around the fountain, Circle of Animals/Zodiac Heads.